 No.

-You must possess a valid driver's license from your state of residence at the time of appointment to the police academy training program.
+You must possess a valid driver's license from your state of residence at least 14 days prior to appointment to the police academy training program.
 This does not need to be a NY/NJ license.

 No. Prior police experience is not a requirement to become a Port Authority Police Officer.